What to wear in Italy | A Guide To All Four Seasons

 There's a popular Italian phrase, "Vestirsi a Cipolla” which translates to "dress like an onion."
 Make this your mantra when packing for an Italian trip, especially if you're visiting Italy during spring or autumn.

-What to wear in Italy during Spring
+What to wear in Italy in the Spring

 In Italy, spring makes its first appearance in March and reaches full bloom in April.
-Italy has shorter shoulder seasons because of its Mediterranean climate, yet travel to Italy in March or April and you'll benefit from smaller crowds, reduced hotel rates and usually decent weather.
-But of course, there's a trade off: unpredictable weather.
+Italy has shorter shoulder seasons because of its Mediterranean climate, yet travel to Italy in March or April, and you'll benefit from smaller crowds, reduced hotel rates and usually decent weather.
+But of course, there's a trade-off: unpredictable weather.
 And it's this unpredictable weather that makes travelling to Italy in spring tough to pack for.

-As a rule of thumb, early spring feels like winter, especially in the North of Italy, while late spring calls for summer staples like shorts, tees and sandals.
+As a rule of thumb, early spring feels like winter, especially in the North of Italy, while late spring calls for summer staples like shorts, tees, and sandals.

 - Bottoms.
 Skinny jeans or capri trousers are stylish spring options for women.
 But remember, Italians tend to go high-end even with their denim - so keep ‘em rip-free!
 Men should typically avoid anything they might wear to the beach, gym, or football game, and instead opt for stylish loose linens or fitted chinos.